February

 each and every day,

-matter how little, no matter how slowly,
+no matter how little, no matter how slowly,

 that I may one day accomplish my true will and destination.